Dinner at 東山和今 Higashiyama Wakon

 - Meal Views

-This is one of the most beautiful restaurant I have ever visited.
+This is one of the most beautiful restaurants I have ever visited.
 I only once saw the space a few weeks ago when I picked up a take out during the self imposed lock down period.
-Then the spaces were covered with boxed waited to be filled with delicious food.
+Then the spaces were covered with boxes, waiting to be filled with delicious food.
 This time however everything was different.

-The cuisine is modern take on the traditional kaiseiki.
-There are simple but daring, The combination of flavors is inspired, the execution perfect.
+The cuisine is a modern take on the traditional kaiseiki.
+It is simple but daring, The combination of flavors is inspired, the execution perfect.

 He starts you off with a dish combing sea urchin with peas and eggplant topped by vinegar jelly.
 The abalone is served in a lightly smokey dashi and for additional texture is covered with dried seaweed.
 The ayu, minutes ago swimming in a large bowl right in front of you, gets numbed with ice water and then deep fried with a ever so light batter.
 A batter, I might remark, rivals the ones from very famous tempura places.
 The journey continues until you reach the rice course which is mixed with corn and topped with unagi.
 Great food, genuine friendly Chefs in a very beautiful place.
 Go there, they deserve it.